 A client in an obscure B2B-2C niche market sold for just over $6 Million.

-In addition to other business activities, one of the ways companies add value is by increasing their customer base.
-That’s why our lead generation work focuses on building your brand with those who matter.
+In addition to other business activities, increasing brand awareness and growing your marketshare (and revenue) is the best way to add long-term value to any brand.
+Adding new customers is essential, but so is retaining the customers you already have.
+That’s why our lead generation, nurturing, and retention work focuses on building your brand with those who matter.
 Your market.
 Your most likely customers.
-Through marketing channels that drive results.
+Through the marketing channels that drive results.

 It doesn’t matter how big your company is (36 people or a combined staff of 5,000 plus), if your plans include company growth, a bigger marketshare, repeat customers, and higher company valuations, we’d love to work with you and help you achieve it.

-Our goal for 2020 is to share our experience and help more brands grow their revenue.
-To learn more about what we can do for you, send us an email or call us at 612 349 2711 and let’s start with a chat.
+Our goal for this year is to share our experience and help more brands grow their revenue.
+To learn more about what we can do for you, send us an email or schedule a call and let’s start with a 15-minute chat.